Presidents of Israel, Poland tour new museum on Jewish history

 "...For centuries this multi-confessional, multi-national republic was for them a safe place and, generally a friendly place, a beautiful exception on the map of Europe," Komorowski said in a speech at the opening.

-"This colourful, rich world was destroyed by World War Two, was destroyed by the Holocaust," he said.
+"This colorful, rich world was destroyed by World War Two, was destroyed by the Holocaust," he said.

 The museum, on the site of the Warsaw ghetto, charts that history by displaying Jewish life in Poland over the centuries, from times of peace to the pogroms they suffered.